 Pursuant to the amendments, listed companies may now opt to include in their articles of association 'loyalty shares', which grant double voting rights to stable shareholders (i.e., those who have held the shares for at least for two years, counting from the moment that they register their shares for such purposes in a new specific corporate record book).
 These additional voting rights will be taken into account to determine the existence of control in relation to takeover bid regulations, among other matters.

 Law 5/2021 has also developed the rights of listed companies to have information on the identity of their shareholders, and has also introduced their right to have information on the identity of the ultimate beneficial owners of its shareholders.

 The amendments also include the option for listed companies not to publish quarterly financial statements and a brief regulation of the role of proxy advisors.
 Finally, and in the context of a wider amendment of the SCA provisions on conflicts of interest and related party transactions, new approval and transparency rules will apply to these transactions for listed companies.

 Regulation 2021/33712 entered into force on 18 March 2021, introducing certain adjustments to the Prospectus Regulation, including a temporary EU Recovery Prospectus regime.
 This regime revolves around a simplified prospectus to make it easier for issuers to raise equity capital to recover from the impact of the covid-19 pandemic.
 The measure will initially remain in force only up to 31 December 2022.

 Spanish foreign direct investment restrictions

-These restrictions will need to be taken into account for foreign investors participating in a takeover bid for, or acquiring a significant stake in, a Spanish listed company.
-These restrictions have been included in the Spanish Foreign Investment Law15 and as such are not envisaged to be temporary restrictions, despite being passed in the context of the covid-19 pandemic.
+All of these restrictions must be taken into account by non-Spanish investors participating in a takeover bid for, or acquiring a significant stake in, a Spanish listed company.

 Other trends and developments